tdevere/AppCenterBuildLog/docs/ContactingAppCenterSupport.md

 ### Verify Build Works Locally with a Clean Repo

-If the build succeeds on your local Windows or Mac computer but not on App Center, then it is usually because of uncommitted files, tooling or dependency differentiation.
+If the build succeeds on your local Windows or Mac computer but not on App Center, then it is usually because of uncommitted files, tooling, or dependency differentiation.

 Please perform a full git clone of your project into a new folder, this rules out dependencies which are cached locally.
 Then compile with the same configuration as App Center.
 This will ideally eliminate the most common root cause of these failures and expedite resolution.